-Course Name and Number LECTURE HOURS LAB HOURS CLINICAL HOURS CREDIT HOURS CLOCK HOURS MA101 - Introduction to Medical Assisting 48 32 0 6.0 80 MA102 - Medical Records and Insurance 48 32 0 6.0 80 MA103 - Pharmacology and Patient Education 48 32 0 6.0 80 MA104 - Body Systems and Medical Specialties I 48 32 0 6.0 80 MA105 - Body Systems and Medical Specialties II 48 32 0 6.0 80 MA106 - Body Systems and Medical Specialties III 48 32 0 6.0 80 MA107 - Body Systems and Medical Specialties IV 48 32 0 6.0 80 SAS101 - Student Academic Success 40 0 0 4.0 40 MA201 - Medical Assisting Externship 40 0 180 10 220 TOTAL 416 224 180 56 820
+LIST EACH COURSE: (Name & Number) LECTURE HOURS LAB HOURS EXT/INT HOURS CREDIT HOURS CLOCK HOURS MA101 - Introduction to Medical Assisting 48 32 0 6.0 80 MA102 - Medical Records and Insurance 48 32 0 6.0 80 MA103 - Pharmacology and Patient Education 48 32 0 6.0 80 MA104 - Body Systems and Medical Specialties I 48 32 0 6.0 80 MA105 - Body Systems and Medical Specialties II 48 32 0 6.0 80 MA106 - Body Systems and Medical Specialties III 48 32 0 6.0 80 MA107 - Body Systems and Medical Specialties IV 48 32 0 6.0 80 MA111 - Microsoft Office for Medical Assistants 40 0 0 4.0 40 MA201 - Medical Assisting Externship 0 0 180 6.0 180 TOTAL 376 224 180 52.0 780

 The Medical Billing and Coding program is designed to qualify its graduates to pursue a career in medical billing and is designed for students with little or no experience in the medical field.
 Individual didactic courses may be delivered via blended or full distance education.
-Instruction is provided with online lectures and handson experience conducted via web camera or in a classroom setting.
+Instruction is provided with online lectures and hands-on experience conducted via web camera or in a classroom setting.
 Externship is conducted in a residential manner at a medical practice or medical billing facility.
 Upon satisfactory completion of the program detailed below, students will be granted a diploma from NCC and will be qualified to become a certified billing and coding specialist and obtain an entry-level position as a medical biller in a medical practice or medical billing facility.
 A computer meeting the technical specifications listed under Computer System Requirements in the Academic Policies section of the catalog and internet access are required for completion of this program.

-\Actual program length (in weeks) may vary due to holidays and scheduled administrative breaks.
+Actual program length (in weeks) may vary due to holidays and scheduled administrative breaks.